iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted150003/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 2 reviews"/>
 </p>

+> Used to only notify you once about bluetooth, now does it all the time.
+That incentivizes me to uninstall since you cannot turn that notification off.
+Unfortunate.<br> :date: __2021-03-18 04:36:52__

 > Confusing app.
 When you go to notify the app you have covid it prompts you to enter a notification code.
 But the text message you receive doesn't contain a code, but a link you click on and follow prompts.
 The text I got after testing positive came 2 days later and was in a spam folder (I didn't know my phone filtered suspected spam).
 So I kept thinking I didn't have the verification code & contacted CDPHE several times to no avail.
 They should email the info too & have an FAQ on the app.<br> :date: __2021-02-19 19:43:17__

 > This app doesn't work.
 I installed it when it first became available.
 It has never once in all that time reported an exposure regardless of how remote the exposure might be.<br> :date: __2021-02-03 23:39:55__